Accelerate Growth with Zero Marketing Budget

 This article focuses on a specific type of partnership where an individual or a business already serving your ideal clients, agrees to send qualified leads to you because it benefits them to do so.

-- The referring individual or business may not only want to help the customer solve the problem, but they also would like to receive compensation from you when the referral converts.
-(Realize that the referrer’s practice area or business model may lead them to decline payment for referrals.)
+- The referring individual or business may also like to receive compensation from you when the referral converts.

 Partnerships are an efficient way to obtain new, paying clients with minimal effort and no advertising spend.
 Using this tactic, you can jumpstart a new business or rapidly onboard new clients when you pivot to a new business model.